privacyidea/privacyidea/doc/configuration/token_config.rst

   with the :ref:`machines` concept.
 * :ref:`remote` - A virtual token that forwards the authentication request to another privacyIDEA server.
-* RADIUS - A virtual token that forwards the authentication request to RADIUS server.
+* :ref:`radius` - A virtual token that forwards the authentication request to a RADIUS server.
 * SMS - A token that sends the OTP value to the mobile phone of the user.
 * EMail - A token that sends the OTP value to the EMail address of the user.
 * Yubico Cloud mode - A Yubikey hardware that authenticates against the Yubico